strramth/main/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the Repository of structural Ramsey Theory
 ---
 This is the only note in the vault:
 [[Ramsey property]]

 Here's another one:
 [[Dual Ramsey Property]]

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.